Microkernel: History

-Microkernels trace their roots back to Danish computer pioneer Per Brinch Hansen and his tenure in Danish computer company Regnecentralen where he led software development efforts for the RC 4000 computer.
+Microkernels trace their roots back to Danish computer pioneer Per Brinch Hansen and his tenure in Danish computer company Regnecentralen, where he led software development efforts for the RC 4000 computer.
 In 1967, Regnecentralen was installing a RC 4000 prototype in the Zakłady Azotowe Puławy fertilizer plant in Poland.
 The computer used a small real-time operating system tailored for the needs of the plant.
 Brinch Hansen and his team became concerned with the lack of generality and reusability of the RC 4000 system.
-They feared that each installation would require a different operating system so they started to investigate novel and more general ways of creating software for the RC 4000.
+They feared that each installation would require a different operating system, so they investigated novel and more general ways of creating software for the RC 4000.

 In 1969, their effort resulted in the completion of the RC 4000 Multiprogramming System.
 Its nucleus provided inter-process communication based on message-passing for up to 23 unprivileged processes, out of which 8 at a time were protected from one another.
 It further implemented scheduling of time slices of programs executed in parallel, initiation and control of program execution at the request of other running programs, and initiation of data transfers to or from peripherals.
 Besides these elementary mechanisms, it had no built-in strategy for program execution and resource allocation.
 This strategy was to be implemented by a hierarchy of running programs in which parent processes had complete control over child processes and acted as their operating systems.

 Following Brinch Hansen's work, microkernels have been developed since the 1970s.
 The term microkernel itself first appeared no later than 1981.
 Microkernels were meant as a response to changes in the computer world, and to several challenges adapting existing "mono-kernels" to these new systems.
 New device drivers, protocol stacks, file systems and other low-level systems were being developed all the time.
 This code was normally located in the monolithic kernel, and thus required considerable work and careful code management to work on.
 Microkernels were developed with the idea that all of these services would be implemented as user-space programs, like any other, allowing them to be worked on monolithically and started and stopped like any other program.
 This would not only allow these services to be more easily worked on, but also separated the kernel code to allow it to be finely tuned without worrying about unintended side effects.
 Moreover, it would allow entirely new operating systems to be "built up" on a common core, aiding OS research.